 - There’s less buy-in than you’d have with a technical co-founder.

 - More out-of-pocket cash.

-There are many companies that specialize in exactly what you need–taking your business requirements and completing a custom software development project to build a product to your specification.
+There are many companies that specialize in exactly what you need; taking your business requirements and providing a custom software development option to build a product to your specification.
 They have teams of domestic software engineers and software testers who can be put onto your project.